About the Order of the Arrow

 Service Areas

-Some lodges may use newly recognized service areas to provide additional geographic organization between the chapter and lodge level.
-Service areas may be used in lodges to encapsulate multiple chapters, generally over large geographic areas, and to better deliver the organization’s programming at the local level.
+Some Lodges may use newly recognized service areas to provide additional geographic organization between the chapter and Lodge level.
+Service areas may be used in Lodges to encapsulate multiple chapters, generally over large geographic areas, and to better deliver the organization’s programming at the local level.

 Lodges